ifTNT/imgrep/README.md

 ```
 -c : Use pure CPU to calculate. (block_size is ignored)
 -m matcher : Matcher to calculate similarity.
 (PCC/SSD)
--b block_size=1 : The block size of CUDA.
+-b block_size=1 : How many blockss will be launch.
 -t thread_size=1 : (In CUDA mode) How many threads per block.
                    (In CPU mode) How many threads will be launch.
 src_img : The path to the source image.
 (Only accept BMP format)